ammulder/FamilyCoding/alexa-jokes/dad/lambda/README.md

         1. Scroll down if needed until you see `Files: Auto Save` set to `off`
         1. Change it to `onWindowChange`.
 That means you can save by hand, but also if you switch from the VSCode window to a Terminal window, any unsaved files will be saved automatically.
 Whew!
     1. Right now we just want to see this run.
 We'll look through it in more detail and start making changes later.
-1. Prepare to send the Lambda code to AWS to run there
+1. Prepare to send the Lambda code to AWS to run there:
     1. Like we just did, copy the content of `lambda-config.js` under `samples` into the file `lambda-config.js` in the `lambda` directory.
-1. TODO: MAKE THE REST OF THIS A LITTLE MORE EXPLICIT
-1. Go to AWS Console / IAM / Roles / admin role you created, copy ARN
-1. Paste role ARN into lambda-config.js
+    1. In your browser window, Go to the AWS console.
+If you don't have it up any more, Google for `AWS Console`, go there, and hit `Sign in to the console` or the text `Or sign in to the console`
+    1. Go to IAM in the console.
+If you're somewhere else, you can usually use the `Services` link in the top bar and type `iam` on the screen that comes up and click the link it offers to IAM.
+    1. Hit Roles on the left.
+    1. Click the link for the name of the Role you created earlier.
+This should be something like `AlexaLambda`
+    1. Copy the value for "Role ARN".
+You can do this by clicking the icon for two pieces of paper, to the right of the ARN value (it should briefly say "Copied" when you do that).
+    1. Go back to VSCode and the `lambda-config.js` file.
+Paste the Role ARN in place of the value to the right of `role:`.
+Make sure that there are single quotes around the Role ARN and a comma after the last quote after you paste the Role ARN in -- so either replace just the part inside the quotes, or replace the whole right side and then put the quotes and comma back.
+It should look like this with a bunch of stuff in the middle in place of the "...":
+    ```
+      role: 'arn:aws:iam ... /AlexaLambda',
+    ```
+    1. As configured, your Lambda will be named "AlexaJokes".
+If you'd like something different, change the value for the `functionName` in that same file.
+To make sure you don't use an invalid function name, use only letters and numbers in the name for now.
+Make sure it ends up with single quotes around the name.
+This time it doesn't need a comma at the end, because it is the last entry in the list.
+1. Upload the Lambda!
-1. Run `gulp lambda:deploy`
+    1. Run `gulp lambda:build` again, just to make sure everything is still working
+    1. Run `gulp lambda:deploy` to send the code up to AWS.
+Make sure you don't see anything that says "Error" in the output.
+1. Configure and test the Lambda function:
+    1. Go back to the AWS console.
+Go to the "Lambda" area.
+Remember, you can hit `Services` at the top, then start typing "lambda", and click `Lambda` when it suggests it to you
+    1. When you get to Lambda, you want to be in `Functions` on the left.
+If that's not already highlighted, click it.
-1. Go to AWS Console / Lambda / Functions and click the name of the function as configured in lambda-config.js
+    1. On the right, you should see the name of the function you configured in `lambda-config.js` -- which was `AlexaLambda` by default, but you may have changed it.
+Click that Lambda name.
-1. Under "Add triggers" click `Alexa Skills Kit`
+    1. In the `Designer` box under `Add triggers` click `Alexa Skills Kit`
     1. Under "Configure triggers" and "Skill ID verification", click `Disable`
     1. Click `Add`
     1. Click `Save` at the top right
     1. Hit `Command-R` to reload the page
     1. In the top "Designer" box, you should see a box for "Alexa Skills Kit"
     1. On the top next to "Text" click `Select a test event...` then `Configure test events`
     1. Under "Event template" select `Amazon Alexa Start Session`.
 You can type "Alexa" into the search box if it helps to narrow down the list to find that one.
     1. Under "Event name" enter `AlexaStart` or `AlexaStartSession` (it doesn't allow spaces)
     1. Hit `Create`
     1. Hit the `Test` button near the top right
     1. Click `Details` in the green box.
 You should see output including `<speak>Hi there.
 Ask me to tell a joke!\</speak>`  That shows that the Lambda itself is working, though it's not yet connected to Alexa.

+## Set up Alexa

+1. First, create an Amazon developer account (for reasons unknown, this is separate from your AWS account that we created before):
+    1. In your browser, go to http://developer.amazon.com/
+    1. Click `Sign In` on the top right
+    1. If you already have a regular Amazon account, try signing in with that.
+If you don't, click `Create your Amazon Developer account`
+    1. For new accounts, enter your name, e-mail address, and a good password.
+For convenience, it may be best to use the same e-mail address you used for your AWS account (including any dots in the name).
+It is not required, though.
+Then hit `Continue`.
+    1. *Since I already have an account, I need to document this when one of you goes through it.*  Complete the rest of the Amazon Developer account setup, and if you're not signed in when that's done, sign in like above
+1. Next, create an Alexa skill (TODO)
+1. Configure the Alexa skill using the sample content in samples/ (TODO)
+1. Point the Alexa skill to your Lambda (TODO)
+1. Test the Alexa skill from the Alexa console (TODO)
+1. If you have an Echo or other Alexa device, invite the Amazon